-This change is not essential since footnotes have no status, other than creating explicitly undefined behavior.
+This change is not essential since footnotes have no status.
 But this change would cut down the number of occurrences of "shall" synonyms used where "shall" itself could have be used.

 The standard is clear enough as is.

 Implicit initialization of unions with unnamed members